Workflow Guide

 5. Execute the Blueprint

-If you skipped step 3, the skill auto-generates tasks and the blueprint before starting.
+If you skipped step 3, st-execute-blueprint auto-generates the tasks and the blueprint before starting.

 File Structure